DRTriton: Large-Scale Synthetic Data Driven Reinforcement Learning for Triton Kernel Generation: CSP-DAG for PyTorch Program Generation

 \section{CSP-DAG for PyTorch Program Generation}

-Synthesizing Pytorch program presents two challenges: (i) PyTorch programs must be both syntactically valid, and (ii) they must satisfy tensor shape constraints across operators.
+Synthesizing PyTorch programs presents two challenges: (i) syntactic validity and (ii) satisfaction of tensor shape constraints across operators.
 For example, it is invalid to multiply two matrices if their dimensions do not match.
-To address these challenges, we propose our CSP-DAG algorithm for synthesizing PyTorch programs with an arbitrary number of operators.
-The algorithm consists of two stages: (1) randomly generating $N$ operators and randomly linking them as a directed acyclic graph (DAG), and (2) finding the shapes of each operator's input tensors and output tensors via a CSP solver.
+To address these challenges, we propose an algorithm for synthesizing PyTorch programs with an arbitrary number of operators named CSP-DAG.
+The algorithm consists of two stages: (1) randomly generating $N$ operators and linking them as a directed acyclic graph (DAG), and (2) finding the shapes of each operator's input tensors and output tensors via a CSP solver.